Mote receives a grant for a new initiative

-The National Science Foundation (NSF) has granted a three-year, $1.5-million award for Mote Marine Laboratory & Aquarium, an independent nonprofit marine research institution, to serve as lead for establishing the Louis Stokes Alliance for Minority Participation (LSAMP): Marine Science Laboratory Alliance Center of Excellence (MarSci-LACE).
+The National Science Foundation has granted a three-year, $1.5-million award for Mote Marine Laboratory & Aquarium, an independent nonprofit marine research institution, to serve as lead for establishing the Louis Stokes Alliance for Minority Participation: Marine Science Laboratory Alliance Center of Excellence.

 Provide unique and authentic research and training opportunities to underrepresented, minority students that go beyond the training received by traditional degree-granting institutions.

-Increase the number and preparedness of underrepresented minority students earning undergraduate degrees in marine sciences and related natural resources field.
+Increase the number and preparedness of underrepresented minority students earning undergraduate degrees in marine sciences and related natural resources fields.

-Mote President & CEO Dr. Michael P. Crosby is principal investigator with responsibility for overall project administration and oversight, ensuring the sustainability of MarSci-LACE as a long-term national asset.
+Dr. Michael P. Crosby, Mote President and CEO, is principal investigator with responsibility for overall project administration and oversight, ensuring the sustainability of MarSci-LACE as a long-term national asset.
 Mote’s assistant vice president for education, Aly Busse, is a co-principal investigator and program coordinator for all aspects of MarSci-LACE.
-The College of Florida Keys, State College of Florida, Manatee-Sarasota (SCF), Smithsonian Marine Science Station, and Perry Institute for Marine Science are collaborating with Mote in the grant.
+The College of Florida Keys, State College of Florida, Manatee-Sarasota, Smithsonian Marine Science Station and Perry Institute for Marine Science are collaborating with Mote in the grant.
 Mote is the only non-academic institution to receive an LSAMP Center of Excellence award.

 Busse said: “At Mote, our education and internship programs serve as a national resource for hands-on, experiential and practical training to prepare students for marine science and STEM-related fields.
 We look forward to engaging more institutions, both academic and nonacademic, in this endeavor to ensure that all students have access to the resources needed to be prepared for a rewarding and impactful marine STEM career.”